apondlife/discone/Assets/Mechanic/script.md

 > no body

 they are.\
-yeah, i only realized this recently.
+yeah, i only realized that recently.

+one time i stumbled into a little grove

+a ring of lilies, tulips, peonies\
+a ranuncula, my favorite\
+been noticing you tending towards a few in particular, too

+and it seemed like there wasn’t anything to do at that point but lie down for a bit\
+so i did.

+& i must have knocked out\
+cuz when i woke, the ring had maybe doubled in size

+new buds i’d never seen before\
+never did figure out where they came from\

+didn’t care enough i guess\
+too much take in just layin there haa hah.

-there, all the flowers were purposed, intentioned.
+yeah where i come from, flowers were purposed, intentioned.\
+will i find one soon?

-but here, i’ve found that i don’t need that thought.\
+here, i‘ve never found a need for that thought.\
 and i don’t worry as much.

 # feats

-back when i was in business full-time…\
+i used to be in business full-time…\
-more of an itinerant business person these days.
+these days i’m more of a dabbler\
+which suits me.

 i’d get occasional pangs of fear.\
 & i mean occasional, don’t worry about me okay, hah hah.